awsdocs/iam-user-guide/doc_source/id_credentials_access-keys.md

 You can use the AWS Management Console to manage an IAM user's access keys\.

+**To create, modify, or delete your own IAM user access keys \(console\)**

+1. Use your AWS account ID or account alias, your IAM user name, and your password to sign in to the [IAM console](https://console.aws.amazon.com/iam)\.
+**Note**
+For your convenience, the AWS sign\-in page uses a browser cookie to remember your IAM user name and account information\.
+If you previously signed in as a different user, choose **Sign in to a different account** near the bottom of the page to return to the main sign\-in page\.
+From there, you can type your AWS account ID or account alias to be redirected to the IAM user sign\-in page for your account\.

+   To get your AWS account ID, contact your administrator\.

+1. In the navigation bar on the upper right, choose your user name, and then choose **My Security Credentials**\.
+![\[AWS Management Console My Security Credentials link\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/images/security-credentials-user.shared.console.png)

+1. On the **AWS IAM Credentials** tab, in the **Access keys for CLI, SDK, and API access** section, do any of the following:
+   + To create an access key, choose **Create access key**\.
+Then choose **Download \.csv file** to save the access key ID and secret access key to a `.csv` file on your computer\.
+Store the file in a secure location\.
+You will not have access to the secret access key again after this dialog box closes\.
+After you have downloaded the `.csv` file, choose **Close**\.
+When you create an access key, the key pair is active by default, and you can use the pair right away\.
+   + To disable an active access key, choose **Make inactive**\.
+   + To reenable an inactive access key, choose **Make active**\.
+   + To delete an access key, choose its **X** button at the far right of the row\.
+Then choose **Delete** to confirm\.
+When you delete an access key, it's gone forever and cannot be retrieved\.
+However, you can always create new keys\.

-**To create, modify, or delete an IAM user's access keys \(console\)**
+**To create, modify, or delete another IAM user's access keys \(console\)**

 1. Sign in to the AWS Management Console and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

 1. In the navigation pane, choose **Users**\.

 1. Choose the name of the user whose access keys you want to manage, and then choose the **Security credentials** tab\.

 1. In the **Access keys** section, do any of the following:
    + To create an access key, choose **Create access key**\.
 Then choose **Download \.csv file** to save the access key ID and secret access key to a CSV file on your computer\.
 Store the file in a secure location\.
 You will not have access to the secret access key again after this dialog box closes\.
-After you have downloaded the CSV file, choose **Close**\.
+After you download the CSV file, choose **Close**\.
 When you create an access key, the key pair is active by default, and you can use the pair right away\.
    + To disable an active access key, choose **Make inactive**\.
    + To reenable an inactive access key, choose **Make active**\.
    + To delete an access key, choose its **X** button at the far right of the row\.
 Then choose **Delete** to confirm\.
 When you delete an access key, it's gone forever and cannot be retrieved\.
 However, you can always create new keys\.